4d/docs/docs/Project/components.md

 :::

- The dependency is added to the [inactive dependency list](#dependency-status) with the **Available at restart** status.
-It will be loaded once the application restarts.
+The dependency is added to the [inactive dependency list](#dependency-status) with the **Available after restart** status.
 It will be loaded once the application restarts.

 ### Adding a GitHub dependency